-- Limit time spent in sedentary activities, such as watching TV, going online, and playing video games.
+- Limit time spent in sedentary activities, such as watching TV, being online, and playing video games and games apps.

-When you have exhausted the possibilities at home, take advantage of local playgrounds and athletic fields.
+If you run out of possibilities at home, take advantage of local playgrounds and athletic fields.
 Make family fitness outings part of your regular routine.
 Let family members choose an activity — go hiking, ice skating, or try out the rock-climbing gym.
 Anything goes, as long as everyone can participate.

 Fitness for Kids

 Through physical activities, kids learn about sportsmanship, setting goals, meeting challenges, teamwork, and the value of practice.

 Keep in mind your child's age and developmental level, natural abilities, and interests.
 Kids 6 to 8 years old are sharpening basic physical skills like jumping, throwing, kicking, and catching.
 Some enjoy doing this in organized sports teams, but non-competitive leagues are best for younger kids.
 Show your support by coaching your child's team or cheering from the stands on game days.